Our Services

 Helpful Resources

-Capsaicin cream can provide modest relief for postherpetic neuralgia by desensitizing nerve endings and reducing pain signaling but often causes an initial burning sensation and skin irritation and may take several weeks to work.
+Capsaicin cream offers modest relief for postherpetic neuralgia (PHN) by desensitizing nerve endings and reducing pain signal transmission.
+While effective for some, it commonly causes an initial burning sensation and skin irritation, and may take several weeks of consistent use before noticeable benefits appear.

 Post-shingles burning, also known as postherpetic neuralgia (PHN), can be intensely painful.
 Many people search for "Capsaicin cream for shingles pain" as a topical remedy.
 Capsaicin is the active ingredient in chili peppers and works by desensitizing pain receptors in the skin.
 But does it really help with PHN, or could it make burning sensations worse?
 Below, we'll review the science, share practical tips, and help you decide whether capsaicin cream is right for you.